estuary/flow/site/docs/reference/Connectors/materialization-connectors/Elasticsearch.md

 ## Setup

 You must configure your Elasticsearch cluster to allow connections from Estuary.
-It may be necessary to whitelist Estuary Flow's IP addresses `34.121.207.128, 35.226.75.135, 34.68.62.148`.
+It may be necessary to [allowlist the Estuary IP addresses](/reference/allow-ip-addresses).

 Alternatively, you can allow secure connections via SSH tunneling.
 To do so: